 The Kruger National Park is best known for its Big 5, lion, rhino. elephant, leopard and buffalo.
 The park is also home to the world’s tallest animal, the Giraffe and the world’s fastest animal, the cheetah, as well as the Little 5, Buffalo Weaver, Elephant Shrew, Leopard Tortoise, Ant Lion and the Rhino Beetle.

 What a wonderful emotion the Kruger National Park is.
 Whether it is your first experience or if you return again and again, the Kruger National Park is a tremendous adventure.
 I know of families who camp in the Kruger Park every year and say that they never tire of the camping sensation.
-There is always something exciting happening ensuring that the Kruger National Park remains a year round phenomena.
+There is always something exciting happening ensuring that the Kruger National Park remains a year-round phenomenon.

-You can camp with your tent, caravan, off-road van, rooftop tent or motor home and everyone camps together in the various campsites throughout the Park.
-There are twelve campsites in the Kruger National Park, eleven are electrified and Balule Rest Camp near Olifants as the only non-electrified campsite in the Kruger.
+You can camp with your tent, caravan, off-road van, rooftop tent or motorhome and everyone camps together in the campsites throughout the Park.
+There are fourteen campsites in the Kruger National Park, twelve are electrified and Tsendze and Balule are the only non-electrified campsites in the Kruger.